tanmay-bhat/tanmay-bhat.github.io/content/posts/helm-chart-testing-github-actions.md

 When testing Helm charts that have dependencies on other charts, it is important to ensure that these dependencies are properly installed and configured in order for the tests to be successful.
 By default, `ct install` handles dependency of helm charts i.e it will run `helm dependency build` to fetch the chart specified.

-- You need add the repository in `ct.yaml` so that repository index can be fetched, Bitnami in this example :
+- You need to add the repository in `ct.yaml` so that repository index can be fetched, Bitnami in this example :
 ```
 chart-repos:
   - bitnami=https://charts.bitnami.com/bitnami
 ```
-- Next you need to specify the required chart in your `Chart.yaml` of your specific helm chart, Redis for Example :
+- Next, you need to specify the required chart in your `Chart.yaml` of your specific helm chart, Redis for Example :
 ```
 dependencies:
   - name: redis